DataDog/integrations-extras/fiddler/README.md

 ### Configuration

 1. Edit the `fiddler.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory to start collecting your Fiddler performance data.
 See the [sample `fiddler.d/conf.yaml`][5] for all available configuration options.
-The `url`, `org`, and `fiddler_api_key` parameters will need to be updated respective of the Fiddler environment you wish the integration to query.
-Fiddler also suggests setting the `minimum_collection_interval` setting in the conf.yaml file to 300, or 5 minutes.
+The `url`, `org`, and `fiddler_api_key` parameters need to be updated for the Fiddler environment you wish the integration to query.
+Fiddler also suggests setting the `minimum_collection_interval` setting in the `conf.yaml` file to `300` (5 minutes).

 2. [Restart the Agent][6].